-Nominations for the 2018 Distinguished Scholarly Public Service Award
+Recommendations for the 2019 Distinguished Scholarly Public Service Award

 The University of California has a long tradition of service to the state and the people of California.
-Faculty members use their expertise in teaching, research or professional competence to make unpaid contributions to local, statewide, national, or international public arenas.
-The Academic Senate Distinguished Scholarly Public Service Award offers the opportunity to honor exceptional faculty who continue the tradition and demonstrate the commitment of the Davis campus to public service.
+Faculty members use their expertise in teaching, research, and professional competence to make unpaid contributions to local, statewide, national, or international public arenas.
+The Academic Senate Distinguished Scholarly Public Service Award honors exceptional faculty who continue the tradition and demonstrate the commitment of the UC Davis to public service.

-The Senate Public Service Committee submits the names of the following three individuals in nomination for the 2018 Distinguished Scholarly Public Service Award:
+The Public Service Committee recommends three individuals for the 2019 Distinguished Scholarly Public Service Award:

-Jeannie Darby, Professor, Civil and Environmental Engineering, College of Engineering
+Professor Cristina Davis, Department of Mechanic and Aerospace Engineering, College of Engineering